Law Offices of Osas Iyamu, LLC.

 Evidence of graduation from high school.

-Evidence of High School graduation include, a high school diploma from a public or private high school or secondary school, or a recognized equivalent of a high school diploma under state law, E.g. a General Education Development (GED) certificate, certificate of completion, a certificate of attendance, or an alternate award from a public or private high school or secondary school.
+Evidence of High School graduation includes a high school diploma from a public or private high school or secondary school, or a recognized equivalent of a high school diploma under state law.

 Disclaimer: This blog post is for informational purposes only and should not be construed as legal advice.
 Always consult with a qualified immigration attorney regarding your specific situation.